dodona-edu/dodona-edu.github.io/en/references/exercise-description/README.md

 ## Markdown

 For Dodona exercises and reading activities, we recommend using Markdown over HTML.
 Descriptions for courses and series can also be written in Markdown.
 Markdown is a markup language like HTML, but a lot simpler.
 Below, you can find more information about the basic formatting and a list of all syntax in this [Markdown Cheatsheet page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-The rest of this page contains specific extentions (in both Markdown and HTML) that are available in exercise descriptions on Dodona.
+The rest of this page contains specific extensions (in both Markdown and HTML) that are available in exercise descriptions on Dodona.

 ### Headers